patricklafrance/wmfnext-shell/README.md

 );
 ```

-The `sessionAccessor` created earlier is passed down to the shell runtime through the `sessionAccesor` option.
+The `sessionAccessor()` function created earlier in the `session.ts` file is passed down to the shell runtime at instanciation through the `sessionAccesor` option.
+Since the session manager has access to the user session and the `sessionAccessor()` function know how to retrieve the current user session from the session manager, modules will have access to the session.

-> A suspense boundary has also been added to wrap the `<App />` component.
-At the moment, I don't understand why it's necessary, but it's required otherwise the application will throw when navigating between pages.
+> A suspense boundary has been added around the `<App />` component. *At the moment, I don't understand why it's necessary, but it's required otherwise the application will throw when navigating between pages.*

-👉 Now, before a module can use the shared session, the `AppUser` and `AppSession` types must be shared.
+👉 Now, before a module can use the shared session, the `AppUser` and `AppSession` TS types must be shared.
 To do so, let's create a new project in the host application monorepos to share stuff.

-> For the sake of this example, a single "shared" project is created.
-For a real federated application thought, it is strongly recommended to split concerns in multiple packages rather than mixing everything together in a single one.
+> For the sake of this example, a single *"shared"* project is created.
+For a real federated application, it is recommended to split concerns in multiple packages rather than mixing everything together in a single package.

 ```
 packages